Loading

 2001

-Central Academy of Fine Arts Gallery, Beijing and Ghent, Reconfiguration: Works on Paper
+Central Academy of Fine Arts Gallery, Beijing and Ghent, Belgium, Reconfiguration: Works on Paper

-Castle Gallery, New Rochelle, Driving Women, Identity, and the Automobile
+Castle Gallery, New Rochelle, New York, Driving Women, Identity, and the Automobile

 2000

-Harn Museum of Art and Parrish Art Museum, Gainesville and Southampton NY, The Perpetual Well: Contemporary Art from the Collection of the Jewish Museum, curated by Donna Harkavy
+Samuel P. Harn Museum of Art, University of Florida, Gainesville, and Parrish Art Museum, Southampton, New York, The Perpetual Well: Contemporary Art from the Collection of the Jewish Museum, curated by Donna Harkavy

 1999

-The Art Gallery and Guggenheim Gallery, New Orleans and Orange CA, Beyond The Mountains: The Contemporary American Landscape
+The Art Gallery, New Orleans, and Guggenheim Gallery, Chapman University, Orange, California, Beyond The Mountains: The Contemporary American Landscape

 Bronx Museum of the Arts, New York, Urban Mythologies